scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You should create 3 subnets in 3 availability zones for the Kubernetes cluster for higher availability.
 * You should create public subnets for the Kubernetes cluster if you want to place envoy LoadBalancer in the public subnet for testing purposes.

-### Procedures
+### Steps

-[Create an Amazon VPC](https://docs.aws.amazon.com/batch/latest/userguide/create-public-private-vpc.html) with the above requirements and recommendations along with your organizational or application standards.
+* Create an Amazon VPC on the basis of [AWS official guide](https://docs.aws.amazon.com/batch/latest/userguide/create-public-private-vpc.html) with the above requirements and recommendations.

 ## Step 2.
 Set up a database